asciamanna/asciamanna.github.io/_posts/2014-06-28-getting-started-with-animations-in-angularjs.md

 ---
 layout: post
 title: Getting Started with Animations in AngularJS
+section-type: post
 comments: true
-category: web-development
+category: web development
-tags: [angular-js, javascript]
+tags: ['angularjs', 'javascript']
 ---
 Animations are becoming increasingly more important to create an engaging user experience on the web.
 Beginning with AngularJS 1.2 there is a new animation API using ngAnimate.
 While it might seem daunting at first, the animation API is quite easy to use, easy to integrate third-party animation libraries, and a marked improvement over the previous API.